[Source: Survey123 for ArcGIS Blog in GeoNet]

 The Survey123 field app can interpret barcodes though your device’s camera, so you do not need external barcode hardware to work with them.

 In this photo, you can see a field user leveraging Survey123 barcode scanning capabilities to support sign inspections.
 If you look close enough, you will be able to see that the pole and the sign have both a sticker with a barcode.
 The barcodes include information about the unique ID of the asset, ensuring data integrity and simplifying the completion of the Survey.
-Many thanks to Gary Bowles, GIS Database Administrator at Seneca Resources Corporation for the photo and his continuous feedback on Survey123 for ArcGIS.
+Many thanks to Gary Bowles, GIS Database Administrator at Seneca Resources Corporation for the photo.

 Types of barcodes